stefan-andritoiu/snap-samples/blink-led/README.md

 # Install project

 This will generate a *.snap file, the next step is to install this .snap on the Intel Joule Board, we will use the cpp project as an example:
-  - using scp, we will copy the .snap file onto the board:
+  - using scp, copy the .snap file onto the board:
 ```sh
 $ scp blink-mraa-cpp-joule-example_1.0_amd64.snap <userName>@<ipAddress>:<JoulePath>
 ```